 Counselors use a “whole person” approach in their work.
 Students often find that certain personal issues need to be addressed in order to take full advantage of all the college has to offer.
 Counselors help students explore options and teach them to make better decisions to further their education.
 Some student needs are better served by other professionals off-campus–the counselors assist students with referrals.

-MariAnne Zavala-Lopez, Marsha Nelson and Heidi Gephart comprise our counseling faculty.
+MariAnne Zavala-Lopez, Heidi Gephart and a new counselor beginning Fall 2015 comprise our counseling faculty.
 They can give you educational and career guidance to help you enroll at BBCC and choose the program that is right for you.
 They can also be seen by the students as the need arises.

 International, or foreign, students have particular needs; the Counseling Center offers specialized advising for international students.
 We have an International Students page online.